Project

 #5

-Updated by Andreas Fornberg almost 5 years ago
+Updated by Andreas Fornberg about 5 years ago

 As others said earlier the bitrate are variable.